LabKey/labkey-ui-components/packages/components/docs/immer.md

 }
 ```

 What does this symbol do?
-To quote the Immer docs:
+To paraphrase the Immer docs:

-> Every other object must use the `immerable` symbol to mark itself as compatible with Immer.
+> Classes must use the `immerable` symbol to mark itself as compatible with Immer.
 When one of these objects is mutated within a producer, its prototype is preserved between copies.

 Now this class is ready to be used with Immer.
 Let's try again using `produce`: